garettridge/where-we-left-off.sh/README.md

     - Total files processed
     - Total bytes accumulated

-If the script exits unexpectedly, rerunning it continues from the last saved position.
+If the script exits unexpectedly, rerunning it continues from the last saved position (the last file that fully transferred).

 Completed runs are archived to:
 ```text